Fed rate hikes are over, economists say. Here's what experts say you should do with your money.

 Americans are paying the price for the Federal Reserve's flurry of interest rate hikes, engineered to battle the hottest inflation in 40 years, through sharply higher borrowing costs.
 But with inflation now receding, the Fed's rate hikes may be drawing to an end, and that has important implications for your finances, according to economists.

-Wall Street is now forecasting that the Federal Reserve will keep its benchmark interest rate steady at its December 13 meeting and beyond due to cooling inflation and a slower job market.
+The Federal Reserve on Wednesday said it's keeping its benchmark rate steady, the central bank's third consecutive pause.
+Wall Street is now forecasting that the Fed will stand pat in early 2024 due to cooling inflation and a slower job market.
 After that, the Fed could begin cutting rates as soon as early 2024, some economists are now predicting.

 To be sure, Fed Chairman Jerome Powell is keeping mum on the bank's next moves, saying earlier this month that it's too early to declare victory over inflation or to discuss when it might start cutting rates.
 But he also noted that consumer prices, excluding volatile food and energy costs, rose at just a 2.5% annual rate in the past six months — not far above the Fed's 2% inflation target.